clairefuzzyelephant/clarity-eats/src/blog/koreaDay5.md

     />
 </div>

 Ikseondong as a whole was also just extremely aesthetically pleasing - lantern-lined paths and mini ponds and gardens and quaint cafes.
-Imagine Etsy, and then imagine that in neighborhood form - that's Ikseondong.
+Imagine Etsy, and then imagine that in neighborhood form - that's Ikseondong for you.

 <div>
     <img src="../images/koreaDay5-6/ikseondong.jpeg"